salvatoredeluca/RLhomework1/README.md

 ## Visualize the image seen by the camera

-On another terminal run the command and then open the plugin rqt_image_view
+On another terminal run the command
 ```bash
 rqt
 ```

+then open the plugin rqt_image_view

 ## Run the ROS publisher and subscriber node

 In another terminal run